edhoblyn/GameBrief/Docs/GameBrief_Features_Planned.md

 ## Notes

 - The My Profile page already contains recommendation, community, and social-feed style UI, but recommendation/community/feed areas are still presentation-first and not backed by real persisted social data.
+- The app does already have a basic `Players` index and user show page, so the remaining profile/community work is about making those pages meaningfully social rather than creating them from scratch.
 - Profile editing is now usable for names and images, so the next profile-related work should focus on real recommendation/social data rather than more shell UI.
 - The admin scrape gate now exists in code, so the next admin work should be about robustness and workflow improvements rather than basic access wiring.